freedomofpress/securedrop-docs/docs/journalist.rst

 To visit the *Journalist Interface*, click the *Journalist Interface* icon on the desktop.
 This will open Tor Browser to an ".onion" address.
-Log in with your username, passphrase, and two-factor authentication token, as shown in the first screenshot below.
+Log in with your username, passphrase, and two-factor authentication token.
 (If you have been provided with a YubiKey, see :doc:`Using YubiKey with the Journalist Interface <yubikey_setup>` for detailed setup and usage information.)